vikulin/Tensor/README.md

 ### 📋 Google Play Compliance

-*   Tensor uses Android's VpnService framework to create a secure mesh network environment called RiV-mesh™
+*   Tensor uses Android's VpnService framework to create a secure mesh network environment called RiV-mesh
 *   This usage is compliant with Google Play's VpnService policy because it provides VPN as core functionality for peer-to-peer communication
 *   No personal data collection or redirection of user traffic for monetization purposes
 *   All data from device to VPN tunnel endpoint is encrypted end-to-end